puppetlabs/puppetlabs-apache/README.md

 ##### `ports_file`

 Changes the name of the file containing Apache ports configuration.
-Default is `${conf_dir}/ports.conf`.
+The default value is '`{conf_dir}`/ports.conf'.

 ##### `purge_configs`